 - 1 cup Reese’s peanut butter chips

-- 2 cups Reese’s minatures, chopped or Reese’s minis
+- 2 cups Reese’s miniatures chopped or Reese’s minis

-1. Preheat oven to 350º.
-Line a 9×13 inch baking dish with parchment paper.
+- Preheat oven to 350º.
+Line a 9×13 inch baking pan with parchment paper.

-2. Cream butter and sugar together in a large mixing bowl.
+- Cream butter and sugar together in the bowl of an electric mixer.
 Add peanut butter and continue mixing.
-Add eggs one at a time, mixing well after each egg.
+Add eggs one at a time, mixing well after each addition.
 Add in vanilla.

-3. Combine flour, oats, baking powder, and salt in a separate bowl.
+- In a separate bow, whisk together the flour, oats, baking powder, and salt.
 Add the flour mixture to the butter mixture, mix until well combined.
 Stir in the peanut butter chips.

-5. Bake for about 30 minutes.
-Let cool completely and then refrigerate before cut into bars.
+- Bake for about 30 minutes.
+Let cool completely and then refrigerate before cutting into bars.